 Some of you may have noticed I don’t post as frequently on here as I used to.
 That is because this last year I have been dabbling with building out an authority niche site.
-Well, today is the day, because I officially hit my goal!
+Well, I just recently hit my goal!
 I am going to share with you how I took a brand new niche site from 0 to 110,000+ visitors a month, making $1,000+ a month all in under one year.
 And the best part of it is, I only spent on average 3-4 hours a week on this project and didn’t spend any money on advertising.
 Some weeks I didn’t touch it at all.

 How is this possible?
 It is a combination of good keyword research, consistency, and outsourcing.
 Check out some of the tools and strategies below which I used to help grow my passive income.

 I started my niche site back in October 2015, and as you can see from the stats below, in October 2016 it had a little over 111,000 sessions.
 I have been able to consistently maintain a steady growth, month after month.
 I am not going to reveal my niche, but I can tell you it isn’t in the WordPress or marketing space.
 It is something completely different.

 Over the course of the year, 88% of that traffic was from organic search.
 7.5% from direct, another 2% from social, and the rest randomly scattered throughout.
 The small 0.20% of paid search was someone else sending traffic to my site.
 I never spent a dime on PPC advertising.

 The site makes its revenue through a couple different sources, which now are upwards of over $1,000 per month.
 I primarily used the following: